LERCAutomation/DataSelector/README.md

 Source Code
 -----------
-The source code for the Data Selector Tool is open source and can be downloaded from:
+The source code for the DataSelector tool is open source and can be downloaded from:
 <https://github.com/LERCAutomation/DataSelector-MapInfo>

 License Information
 -------------------
-The Data Selector Tool is free software.
+The DataSelector tool is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.